Would you like to stop emotional eating for good?

 We have our favorite eating places, our favorite recipes and cookbooks.

-We split a big dessert with our friends.
+At dinner, we split a big dessert among friends.

 There is more to food than just nutritional nourishment… because there is more to life than just breathing and moving.